-The first leg is a 3.8km open water swim in the sea or a lake, in which wetsuits must be worn unless the water temperature is above 24.5C.
+The first leg is a 3.8km open-water swim in the sea or a lake.
 Athletes will run from the water to the transition area (T1), where they’ll don their bike gear and jump on the bike for the 180km ride.
 Then, after preparing for the run in T2, the athletes will set out on a marathon (42.2km) for the final leg of the Ironman.

 Not for the faint-hearted, an Ironman is widely considered to be the gold standard of endurance triathlon racing.
-Ironman is a household name across the globe, popular event locations include the famously hilly welsh Tenby, Lanzarote, Hamburg, Taiwan, Morocco… you name it.
+Ironman is a household name across the globe and popular event locations include the famously hilly Ironman Wales, Lanzarote, Hamburg, Taiwan, Morocco… you name it.

 An Ironman 70.3 is half the distance of a full Ironman and ideal for those not quite ready for the challenge of a full.
 Popular British 70.3s include IM Weymouth, Staffordshire and UK.
 Top finishers of each event will qualify for the 70.3 World Championship which will take place in Utah for 2021 and Taupo, NZ for 2022.
 The full Ironman World Championship is always in Kona, Hawaii; the birthplace of the Ironman.

 Yes, absolutely.
 Ironman races may be among the toughest triathlon events in the sport, but thousands of ordinary people make it to the finish line every year.
 As long as you’re prepared to put in the hours of dedicated long-course training, an Ironman should be doable.